 Dr Khalil completed his training at Cairo University and then qualified from the Royal College of Surgeons, Ireland, with special training in Urology.
 He is a very experienced GP who has worked in Ireland and the UK for 20 years before making the decision to immigrate to NZ in 2009.
 For the past 9 years he has worked at Matamata Medical Centre whilst recently relocating to Cambridge with his wife and family.
 Dr Khalil is also experienced in emergency medicine and minor surgery, including vasectomies.

 Dr Khalil and Irish wife, Bernadette, met while they both worked at a hospital in Ireland.
 They have two sons.
-Stephen (23) is studying at Auckland University and Jonathan (17) is head boy at St Peters College.
+Stephen and Jonathan.
 In his spare time Fayez enjoys cycling, running and socialising with his family.

 Dr Mark Taylor